BAA Requirements for a HIPAA-Compliant AI Medical Scribe

 Mistake 3: Forgetting to update the BAA.
 AI products evolve fast.
 If your vendor adds a new AI model, switches cloud providers, or starts processing data in a different region, your BAA should be updated to reflect those changes.

 Mistake 4: No termination clause for data destruction.
 What happens to your patient data when you cancel the service?
 The BAA should specify timelines for data destruction and provide certification that it's been completed.
+This ties directly to the vendor's data retention policy for AI clinical notes - ask to see both.

 Mistake 5: Accepting a BAA that allows de-identification for analytics.
 Some vendors include language allowing them to de-identify patient data and use it for their own analytics or research.
 Even if the de-identification meets HIPAA standards, this may not align with your patients expectations or your state's privacy laws.